Loralee, The Dimestore Novella

 Loralee clung to him, wrapping her legs around him, burying her head against his neck.
 Soaked with sweat and having trouble catching her breath, she stumbled silently to the shower when they had finished, feeling every bit as though she had been taken by Henry, and she was spent.

-“Loralee, I’m in this, this messed up business with James and Malcom.
+“Loralee, I’m in this, this messed up business with James and Malcolm.
 I’m muscle.
-I’ve been whatever James has said because I was in deep before that and he got me out of more than one situation.
-I went to work for Malcom to find out everything I could about anything I could.”
+I’ve been whatever James has said because I was in deep before that, and he got me out of more than one situation.
+I went to work for Malcolm to find out everything I could about anything I could.”
 Henry pulled his boots on.
 Loralee stopped packing.
 She stood in the middle of the room, her face blank, her arms slack, straight down at her sides.
 “Don’t look at me like that.
 I didn’t use you, Elle.
 I didn’t know you.
-I didn’t figure you anything about Malcom’s business, I know how men like him operate.
+I didn’t figure you anything about Malcolm’s business, I know how men like him operate.
 I saw you at that party and then there at the house that morning, weeding your flower bed, just like I said.
 I wanted you.
 I love you, Elle.”

 “James was there?”
 Henry studied her face.

 “I figure James is trying to cover his tracks about now.
 We’ve got to go.”
-Henry said to her again and she nodded.
+Henry said to her again, and she nodded.